veit/python-basics-tutorial/docs/test/pytest/markers.rst

-We’ve already covered a lot of markers: the built-in markers ``skip``, ``skipif`` and ``xfail``, our own markers ``smoke``, ``exception``, ``finish`` and ``num_items`` and there are also a few more built-in markers.
+We’ve already covered a lot of markers: the built-in markers ``skip``, ``skipif`` and ``xfail``, our own markers ``smoke``, ``exception``, ``finish`` and ``num_tasks`` and there are also a few more built-in markers.
 And when we start using :doc:`plugins`, more markers may be added.
 To list all available markers with descriptions and :term:`parameters <Parameter>`, you can run ``pytest --markers``:

 .. code-block:: pytest

-   $ pytest --markers
+   $ uv run pytest --markers
    @pytest.mark.exception: Only run expected exceptions

    @pytest.mark.finish: Only run finish tests

    @pytest.mark.smoke: Small subset of all tests

-   @pytest.mark.num_items: Number of items to be pre-filled for the items_db fixture
+   @pytest.mark.num_tasks: Number of tasks to be pre-filled for the tasks_db fixture

    @pytest.mark.filterwarnings(warning): add a warning filter to the given test. see https://docs.pytest.org/en/stable/how-to/capture-warnings.html#pytest-mark-filterwarnings
    ...